smart-data-lake/sdl-lsp/README.md

 [scalathe](https://github.com/dsalathe)

 ## License
-TODO

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License (GPL) version 3 - see the LICENSE.txt file for details

-## Acknowledgments

-TODO